 “We believe it is positive that the debate on how to further improve complementary pensions is being re-launched, but the discussion between the parties is essential to understand first of all what impact it would have on the overall architecture of the [pension] system, because we are introducing a mandatory option, by law, in a system based on voluntary access,” Mariani said.

-State secretary for the Ministry of Labour and Social Policy, Claudio Durigon, suggested a mandatory payment of 25% of the severance pay to pension funds to increase future monthly pensions to three times the social allowance paid to low earners, a requirement necessary to leave work at 64.
+State secretary for the Ministry of Labour and Social Policy, Claudio Durigon, suggested a mandatory payment of 25% of the severance pay to pension funds to increase future monthly pensions to three times the social allowance paid to low earners, a requirement necessary to leave work at age 64.

 Today, newly hired employees in the private sector have six months to decide whether to keep the TFR in companies or transfer it to a pension scheme.
 The choice to join a supplementary pension plan is irrevocable, while the choice to leave the severance pay in the company can be changed at any time.

-Without an explicit choice by the worker, the severance payment is paid to a pension fund, the so-called silent consent mechanism.
+Without an explicit choice by the worker, the severance payment is paid to a pension fund, the so-called silent-consent mechanism.

 The 25% share of the TFR is a little amount of money, a quarter of the severance pay and less than a quarter of the overall contribution, said Silvio Bencini, partner at European Investment Consulting.

-The silent consent mechanism and a national campaign sponsored by the government in favour of complementary pensions are more appropriate to boost memberships, he added.
+The silent-consent mechanism and a national campaign sponsored by the government in favour of complementary pensions are more appropriate to boost memberships, he added.

-Memberships in second pillar pension schemes stood at only 26.7% of the total labour force last year, counting only people paying contributions.
+Memberships in second-pillar pension schemes stood at only 26.7% of the total labour force last year, counting only people paying contributions.
 New memberships slowed down to 737,000 in 2023, compared with 826,000 in 2022, according to the latest annual report of pension regulator Covip.

 Pension funds’ concerns

-Fondo Pensione Cometa, the pension fund for the metal industry, the largest in Italy, is in principle in favour of initiatives promoting second pillar membership, but the ways to reach the goal should be the subject of discussion between the government and social partners, it said in a statement.
+Fondo Pensione Cometa, the pension fund for the metal industry, the largest in Italy, is, in principle, in favour of initiatives promoting second-pillar membership, but the ways to reach the goal should be the subject of discussion between the government and social partners, it said in a statement.

 “Whether it will bear fruit or not it will depend mostly on how it is presented, and whether it is accompanied by any information/training campaign on the costs and benefits of supplementary pension schemes,” president Giuseppe Straniero said.